Photo by Matthew Henry / Unsplash

 pscale branch delete auth-db create-users-table

-Display the branch list to see if it is deleted
+Display the branch list to see if it has been deleted.

 Add forgotten indexes

-Since we are now familiar with how PlanetScale will work, we will quickly review all we did.
+Since we know how PlanetScale will work, we will quickly review everything we did.

 - Create the new branch: